colin-m-davis/dreadpools/README.md

 `ThreadPool::start() -> void`

 Activates the worker threads.
-The behavior of a program that calls `submit` before starting a threadpool is undefined.
+You must start a threadpool before submitting a task to it.

 `ThreadPool::join() -> void`